Bouncing back from injury and the lack of confidence that comes with it…

 I wasn’t as fit as I used to be, riding or otherwise, and my first attempt at a meter track ended up with Giselle and I parting company mid air ( where I proceeded to hit the jump wing, and the poles and the ground…).
 Tail between my legs I got back up and went again, this time without any flamboyant “dismounts”.
 Until the next week, and the week after and probably two weeks after that too.
 There was something wrong and I knew it, and so did my inner critic.

 The saddle didn’t feel the same, my horse didn’t feel the same, I just didn’t feel the same.
 With every passing week, instead of growing in confidence doubts crept in and with the doubt came the criticism.
 Not from anyone else but from myself.
-You see, I should know better, I should be able to do this.

 Basically, I was suffering from the dreaded “lack of confidence”.
 Afraid to admit it I began to experience anxiety before show jumping.
 I had always had the pre-show jitters but I had always been able to turn the nerves into energy and go into the arena with all guns blazing.
 But this time I knew something was a miss.
 I felt awkward in the saddle.
 My legs felt useless.
 It just didn’t feel the same and the self-doubt frightened me.

 You see, deep down I knew that I was asking too much of myself (and my horse, she too was only getting back in the game) but I didn’t want to admit it.
 I had had two good years before our break developing a relationship with my mare.
 We started small and ended up achieving things that I hadn’t imagined possible.
 My inner critic told me that my mare deserved better, that’s she’s able to do it but that I just wasn’t up to scratch.
 So I put the pressure on.
-I put it on myself and on my mare.

 Basically, 2016 was the year that it didn’t happen.
 All of this was because of unrealistic goals and an unrealistic plan.
 One set back followed by another meant that the horses and I were out to pasture for nearly 5 months.
 Those months were not the easiest as I had found out that the back pains I ignored and had attributed to “occupational hazards” were indeed something that needed to be taken more seriously.
 At this point, my inner critic convinced me that my riding days were over.
 The realization that I was a mere mortal was sobering to say the least.
-Inner Critic was feeling very smug at this point.
 However, once I got over the self pity and the feeling of my life is over I somehow mustered up the courage to put my foot back in the stirrup.
 My life wasn’t over, I will ride again, we just need time – and help.

 So, plan, right?
 It’s my favourite word.
 It’s something that I drill into my students.
 Plan your turn, plan your transition, plan your approach, plan plan plan plan!
 So now I have a more realistic plan.
 Firstly, we’re going back to basics.
 We have started flatwork/dressage lessons with a knowledgeable and reputable coach.
 She is teaching me to slow down and to relax.
 One of the first things she told me was that I was allowed to get it wrong and not to beat myself up about it.
 I ride a forward going warmblood mare.
 She knows more than I do and when I get it wrong she’s not as forgiving as my own Miss G, so she encourages me to ride correctly.